matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Operators/operators/comparison-functions-and-operators/like.md

 ## **Description**

-The `LIKE` operator is used in a WHERE clause to search for a specified pattern in a column.
+The `LIKE` operator is used in a `WHERE` clause to search for a specified pattern in a column.

-There are two wildcards often used in conjunction with the LIKE operator:
+There are two wildcards often used in conjunction with the `LIKE` operator:

-* The percent sign (%) represents zero, one, or multiple characters
-* The underscore sign (_) represents one, single character
+- The percent sign `%` wildcard: means to match any sequence of characters (including empty character sequences).

+    + %text: matches a string ending with "text".
+    + text%: matches a string starting with "text".
+    + %text%: Matches a string containing "text".

+- Underscore `_` wildcard: means match a single character.

+    + `te_t`: can match "text", "test", etc.

+- Other characters: The `LIKE` operator is case-sensitive for other characters.
 ## **Syntax**

 ```